fastlane/fastlane/README.md

 This does the following:

+Check if any of the available signing certificates is installed.

+Only if a new certificate needs to be created:

 - Create a new private key
 - Create a new signing request
-- Generates, downloads and installs the certificate
+- Generate, downloads and installs the certificate
 - Import all the generated files into your Keychain